rigitano/black-rainbow/README.txt

 def clipboard_xxxxxxx():
-    """This function sends xxxxxxx to the clipboard."""
+    """This function sends a text to the clipboard."""

     # Copy text to the clipboard
     pyperclip.copy(f"xxxxxxx")